 The bare sections uncovered during the restoration process, perhaps the result of damage due to votive candles lit below the image, were painted in a neutral color to preserve as much as possible the look of the original panel.
 Conservators apparently felt that the original restoration went too far in attempting to conceal any damage to the painting.
 While the pre-restoration image conveyed a forceful vitality, the restored image is a more typical example of the thirteenth-century Italo-Byzantine School.
 The Photoarchive records for posterity both states of this charming devotional panel.

-For additional information regarding the panel’s history, please consult the reproduction's FRESCO record.
+For additional information regarding the panel’s history, please consult the reproduction's library record.

 First: Art and Fashion